-One of the minimally invasive spine procedures performed at Laser Spine Institute – known as an endoscopic discectomy – involves the removal of a portion of the bulging disc through a small incision.
+One of the minimally invasive spine procedures performed at Laser Spine Institute – known as a discectomy – involves the removal of a portion of the bulging disc through a small incision.
 This outpatient procedure decompresses the nerves surrounding the bulging disc and doesn’t require nearly as much rehabilitation or recuperation time as traditional open back surgery.

 If you are considering your treatment options for a bulging disc, contact the medical professionals at Laser Spine Institute today.
 We are happy to provide you with a free review of your MRI or CT scan, and give you the information you need to make an informed decision about your treatment.